Mustafashafi/interniq_task2/README.md

-Create a stock portfolio tracking tool that allows users to add, remove, and track the performance of their stock investments.
-Utilize financial APIs for real-time stock data.
+Create a basic voice assistant that can performsimple tasks based on voice commands like responding to “Hello” and providing predefined responses.